rxavier/econuy/README.md

 8) Type (stock or flow)
 9) Cumulative periods

-### Frequently used
+## Word of warning

-`from econuy.frequent import frequent` gives access to a number of functions that combine retrieval and processing pipelines, and output frequently used datasets.
-For example, `inflation()` will download CPI data, calculate interannual inflation, monthly inflation, seasonally adjusted monthly inflation and trend monthly inflation.
+This project is heavily based on getting data from online sources that could change without notice, causing methods that download data to fail.
+While I try to stay on my toes and fix these quickly, it helps if you create an issue when you find one of these (or even submit a fix!).

 ## What next

-* I now realize this project would greatly benefit from OOP and plan to implement it next.
+* ~~I now realize this project would greatly benefit from OOP and plan to implement it next.~~
 * Tests.
 * CLI.
 * Handling everything with column multi-indexes really doesn't seem like the best way to go around this.